-If you are interested in using these resources you will pay a monthly subscription to Education quizzes of £9.99 and that will give you access to all the different quizzes.
-This is fantastic value for money especially if you have more than one child as you can access the different lessons and levels that they may require without paying for multiple access codes.
+I think that the educational quizzes subscription is fantastic value for money, especially if you have more than one child as you can access the different lessons and levels that they may require without paying for multiple access codes.
 You can also do the tests over and over again making it easier to track their progress and highlight the areas that need more support.
-Plus, once you have finished needed them you cancel at any time as there is no minimum subscription time.
+Plus, once you have finished needing them you can cancel at any time as there is no minimum subscription time or buy out charges.

 Overall I think every parent should invest in Education Quizzes in the run up to all the exams, if not all year round.

 If you are looking at helping your child pass their 11 plus exam then as well as using the educational quizzes website you should check out our list of FREE 11 plus resources and practice papers.